For an authentic Mediterranean experience, Cyprus is your holiday destination. As Europe's sunniest island, it is ideal for year round holidays.

 Weddings – Cyprus is one of Europe’s leading destinations for weddings, blessings and honeymoons, and is famed for its wonderful climate, beautiful scenery and myriad of options for venues, ceremonies and celebrations.
 From sundrenched vows and sacred ceremonies to newlywed adventures, Aphrodite’s island is love personified.

 Night Owls – If you enjoy living it up after dark then Ayia Napa is seen to be one of the most legendary party spots in Europe.
 Open until the early hours, Ayia Napa offers a wide variety of bars and clubs.

-This resort is one of the most tranquil yet popular across the island, and while the white-sand beach tends to get busy during the day you’ll find Nissi Beach a place to ease tension and forget your stress.
-With Ayia Napa just a stone's throw away, people often use Nissi Beach as a base to relax in during daylight hours, before partying in the garage music capital of the world at night.
+This resort is one of the most tranquil yet popular across the island, and while the white-sand beach tends to get busy during the day you’ll find Nissi Beach the perfect place to relax.
+Ayia Napa is just a stone's throw away so if you like peaceful day's and lively evenings this resort is ideal for you.

 As Cyprus’s largest resort, Limassol is a cultural hotspot and a place with almost endless things to do.
 Everything here tends to be bigger and more sophisticated than other resorts in Cyprus: there are designer shops, crystal waters, golden beaches, wine festivals, atmospheric ruins, and a seafront lined by attractive palm trees.
 The old town is a hub of history and culture which houses many of its shops, cafes and restaurants in 19th century buildings.

-Coral Bay is a fun town that rests by the sea, bordered by vineyards and banana plantations, and home to a soothing cliff-edged white-sand beach.
-This is a good, friendly place to relax in, as well as somewhere from which to visit the ruins of Paphos just a 15-minute drive away.
+This is a lovely, friendly place to relax in, as well as somewhere from which to visit the ruins of Paphos just a 15-minute drive away.
 The Coral Bay shore is particularly safe for families with children due to how shallow its gorgeous clear waters are.